Log Management and Analytics

 Fully Functional for 30 Days

-The success of a company depends highly upon the performance of its infrastructure and applications.
+A company’s success depends upon the performance of its infrastructure and applications.
 We know logs are important in troubleshooting performance and availability issues.
 But is troubleshooting the only purpose of logs?
 Of course not.
 Over the years, you’ve likely realized they’re important in other ways, too.
 For instance, logs are helpful in performance analysis.
 Another purpose of logs is the visualization of business dashboards.
 JSON logging is the best format for storing your logs, and here’s why.

 What Is JSON Logging?